karlwilcox/website-build/reviews/books/fantasy/_posts/2023-12-20-discovery-of-witches.md

 title: "Discovery of Witches"
 prefix: "A"
 author: deborah-harkness
-teaser: "All Souls Book 1"
+series: "All Souls Book 1"
 tags:
   - "fantasy"
 ---